-POS 2041 - American National Government (3)
+POS2041 - American National Government

 Particular attention is devoted to the United States Constitution and political culture, political institutions, political behavior and current issues.
 This course may be offered online or as a hybrid.
-This course satisfies the Civics Literacy requirement.

-POS 2112 - State and Local Government (3)
+POS2112 - State and Local Government

-This course is a study of the chief political problems facing these governments, the functions of the governments, and the services they provide.
+The course is a study of the chief political problems facing these governments, the functions of the governments, and the services they provide.